 You also have a chance to meet the buying team.
 This gives you an opportunity to start developing relationships in what is otherwise a faceless process.

-What to do at Pre Tender Meetings
+What to Do at Pre Tender Meetings

 Consider who should attend and make sure everyone is briefed (and of course, suitably dressed).

-If there is a walk-round, do try and walk alongside the hosts for some time.
+When you go on a walk-round, do try and walk alongside the hosts for some time.
 This gives you another chance to ask questions outside of the main meeting and work on relationship building.